grab/engineering-blog/_posts/2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration.md

   <img src="/img/how-grab-is-blazing-through-the-super-app-bazel-migration/image1.png" alt="Stack representation of the Critical Path build time"> <figcaption align="middle"><i>Stack representation of the Critical Path build time</i></figcaption>
 </figure></div>

-#### Project’s scale factor
+#### Project’s Scale Factor

 To implement the conceptually easy action items, we ran a Grab-wide program.
-The program has impacted almost every mobile team at Grab and involved **200+ engineers** to some degree.
+The programme has impacted almost every mobile team at Grab and involved **200+ engineers** to some degree.
 The whole implementation took 6 months to complete.

 During this period of time, we assigned engineers who were responsible to review the changes, provide support to the engineers across Grab, and monitor the results.